Mankro/acos-clickdragfillin-util/README.md

 * `exercise.coffee`: parser for the exercise XML files
 * `index.coffee`: functions that content types may use when implementing their own functionality
+* `static/resize-feedback-iframe.js`: script that is included in the final feedback page in order to resize the feedback iframe so that it may better use the available space in the page
+* `views/feedback-iframe.html`: template for the final feedback page.
+It defines the iframe that embeds the actual feedback defined by the content type.